Roman Josi: 2011–2017: Early career, Run to the Stanley Cup Finals

-Prior to the start of the 2015–16 season, Josi was named the third alternate captain for the Predators alongside Mike Fisher and James Neal.
+Before the start of the 2015–16 season, Josi was named the third alternate captain for the Predators alongside Mike Fisher and James Neal.
 The Predators began the season strong, going 3–0–0 in their first three games.
-In their third game of the season, Josi tallied his first and second goals of the season and set a new franchise record.
-His second goal was an empty-net, shorthanded, game-winning goal, marking the first time in franchise history that a player scored that trifecta in one goal, and the first time in the NHL since Brian Boyle on March 7, 2015.
-He later recorded his 100th career NHL assist during the Predators 3–2 win over Ducks on 17 November.
+In their third game of the season in a 3–1 win over the New Jersey Devils, Josi tallied his first and second goals of the season and set a new franchise record.
+His second goal was an empty-net, shorthanded, game-winning goal, marking the first time in franchise history that a player scored that trifecta in one goal, and the first time in the NHL since Brian Boyle on 7 March 2015.
+He later recorded his 100th career NHL assist during the Predators 3–2 win over the Ducks on 17 November.
 His overall play earned him his first-time selection for the 2016 NHL All-Star Game along with teammates Pekka Rinne, Shea Weber, and James Neal.
 During the tournament portion, Josi participated in the Fastest Skater competition and finished with a time of 13.527 seconds.
 By the end of January, Josi led the Predators defensemen with 10 goals and 25 assists for 35 points.
-Following the NHL All-Star break, the Predators maintained a 14-game point streak from 9 February to 12 March.
+Following the NHL All-Star break, the Predators maintained a 14-game point streak from 9 February to 12 March 2016.
 During that stretch, Josi accumulated one goal and 11 assists.
 At the end of the month, during a loss to the Colorado Avalanche, Josi set a new franchise record for most points by a defenseman in Predators history.
 At the time of the record, he had accumulated 13 goals and 44 assists for 57 points, one more than Weber's record-setting 56.
 He would eventually finish the regular season with 14 goals and 47 assists for a franchise-record 61 points through 81 games.

-The Predators would eventually qualify for the 2016 Stanley Cup playoffs where they faced the Anaheim Ducks in the first round.
+The Predators would eventually qualify for the 2016 playoffs where they faced the Anaheim Ducks in the first round.
 Josi tallied three points as the Predators eliminated the Ducks in the first Game 7 of their franchise history to advance to the Western Conference Second Round against the San Jose Sharks.
 After the Predators were eliminated by the Sharks, Josi revealed he had been playing through a broken finger and a broken nose.
 He had sustained the injury to his finger before the playoffs began but he injured his nose during the playoffs.
 Despite these injuries, Josi finished the playoffs with one goal and eight assists for nine points through 14 games.
 Josi finished in the top five again for the Norris Trophy vote and was named to the NHL All-Star team.